Saturation problems about forbidden $0$-$1$ submatrices

-Note that it's an easy statement that adding empty rows and columns to $P$ does not change the order of magnitude of $ex(P,n)$, while for $sat(P,n)$ the previous theorem shows all that we know about the effect of such an operation on the saturation function.
-Thus even for such a seemingly harmless operation we can see a non-trivial behaviour, which is many times the case when considering saturation problems.
+Note that it is an easy statement that adding empty rows and columns to $P$ does not change the order of magnitude of $ex(P,n)$, while for $sat(P,n)$ the previous theorem shows all that we know about the effect of such an operation on the saturation function.
+Thus, even for such a seemingly harmless operation we can see a non-trivial behavior, which is many times the case when considering saturation problems.

 \begin{theorem} If $P= $, for some $0$-$1$ submatrices\footnote{With a slight abuse of notation, throughout the paper ${\bf 0}$ denotes an all-$0$ matrix of any size.} $A,B\not={\bf 0}$, then \end{theorem}